Substandard and falsified medical products

 - examining the packaging for condition, spelling mistakes or grammatical errors;

-- checking the manufacturing and expiry dates and ensuring any details on the outer packaging match the dates shown on the inner packaging;
+- checking the manufacture and expiry dates and ensuring any details on the outer packaging match the dates shown on the inner packaging;

-- discussing with your pharmacist or doctor as soon as possible if you suspect it is not working properly or you have suffered an adverse reaction.
+- discussing with your pharmacist, doctor or other healthcare professional as soon as possible if you suspect the product is not working properly or you have suffered an adverse reaction; and

 - spam email advertising medicines